w3c/wai-curricula/content/index.md

 ### Availability of Materials

-Communicate how you would like to receive the materials and if you want to be able to access them after the course has ended.
-Providers can make materials available to you in a variety of ways:
+Focus on how you would like to receive the materials and on how loog you need to keep them after the course has ended.
+Providers can make materials available to you in a variety of ways, such as:

-interaction
-: online / offline

-access rights
-: permanently / temporarily
+* access rights &mdash; permanently / temporarily

-format
+* interaction &mdash; online / offline
-: digital / analog
+* format &mdash; digital / analog
-{:.notbold}

 ### Specific Audience Needs

-The course provider should cover requirements from all your participants: accessibility needs, cultural preferences.
+The course provider needs to cover requirements from all your participants: accessibility needs, cultural preferences.
 For an understanding of how to make presentations, meetings, talks, and training accessible, refer to [How to Make Your Presentations Accessible to All](/teach-advocate/accessible-presentations/).

 ### Legal Requirements